journey-js/journey/README.md

 One issue with loading data in the *enter* metehod is that Journey will not invoke enter of the next route until the *leave* method of the previous route completes.
 So if the previous route returns a promise in *leave* that performs some asynchronous work, the Ajax call in the next route will not start until the previous route completes it's work.
 Ideally the Ajax call should start the moment we navigate to a new route, regardless if *leave* has work to perform.

 Enter the method **beforeenter**.
-This method caters for exactly the above scenario. *Beforeenter* is called immediately after the previous route *leave* method is called, regardless if a promise is returned or not.
+This method caters for exactly the above scenario. *beforeenter* is called immediately after the previous route *leave* method is called, regardless if a promise is returned or not.

 Like the other methods, *beforeenter* can return a promise (generally it  will) and Journey will wait until this promise resolves before invoking *enter*.